entando/entando-docs/vuepress/docs/next/tutorials/cms/app-builder/hello-world.md

 ## Create a Widget

-For this example you will use the Entando App Builder to build and display a widget on a page.
+For this example you will use the Entando App Builder to build and display a simple widget on a page.
 In a production system or a larger development environment you would build and deploy widgets differently, however this example provides a quick idea of the building blocks.
+For a more advanced example you can try [this tutorial](../../backend-developers/generate-microservices-and-micro-frontends) which includes building and deploying a micro frontend as a widget in Entando.

 1. In the App Builder menu, go to: `Components → Micro frontends & Widgets`
     -   At bottom of the page, select ADD